intrig/ict/ict/bitstring.md

 An input bit stream is modeled after the std::istream.
 However it acts upon bits and not bytes.
 It provides a convenient way to read bits from a bitstring (a protocol message, for example).

+*TODO: There is a lot of room for performance improvement here.
+Using move semantics through for one, also the output stream operator is not ideal.*

 ```c++
 struct ibitstream {
 ```